Temple Adath Israel of the Main Line: History

-Clergy and Leadership
+Leadership

 Martin Berkowitz served as senior rabbi at the synagogue from 1947 through 1981.
 He was succeeded by Rabbi Fred Kazan.
 Rabbi Steven Wernick followed and held the position from 2002 until 2009 when he was appointed Executive Vice President/CEO of the United Synagogue of Conservative Judaism's Rabbinical Assembly.
 Eric Yanoff has served as senior rabbi at Adath Israel since 2010.

 Bernard Lowe served as cantor from 1992 until his retirement in 2017.
 Ariella Rosen served as one of the congregation's rabbis from 2015 until 2018.
 Rabbi Andrew Markowitz came to Adath Israel in 2018 and currently serves as one of the congregation's rabbis.
 Elizabeth Shammash has served as Cantor since 2020.